OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 ## Requirements

-Before starting to debug, you should create a custom functions add-in project.
-You can do this using the [custom functions tutorial](../tutorials/excel-tutorial-create-custom-functions.md).
-For instructions on trusting certificates, see [Adding self-signed certificates as trusted root certificates](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md).
+Before starting to debug, you should use the [Yeoman generator for Office add-ins](https://github.com/OfficeDev/generator-office) to create a custom functions project.
+For guidance about how to create a custom functions project, see the [custom functions tutorial](../tutorials/excel-tutorial-create-custom-functions.md).

 ## Use the VS Code debugger for Excel Desktop